-In the opinion of Wildeboer Dellelce LLP, our Canadian counsel, and McCullough O'Connor Irwin LLP, the Canadian counsel to the Agents, provided that the relevant provisions of the Tax Act and the regulations thereunder remain unamended at the time that the Shares are listed on a designated stock exchange for purpose of the Tax Act (which currently includes the TSX-V), the Shares, if and when listed on a designated stock exchange, and the Warrants, if and when the Shares are listed on a designated exchange, will be qualified investments under the Tax Act and the regulations thereunder for trusts governed by registered retirement savings plans, registered retirement income funds, deferred profit sharing plans, registered ducation savings plans, registered disability savings plans and tax-free savings accounts (each a "Registered Plan"), provided that, in the case of the Warrants, each person who is an annuitant, a beneficiary, an employer or a subscriber under the Registered Plan deals at arm's length (within the meaning of the Tax Act) with us.
-There can be no assurances that the Shares will be listed on a designated stock exchange.
+In the opinion of Wildeboer Dellelce LLP, our Canadian counsel, and McCullough O'Connor Irwin LLP, the Canadian counsel to the Agents, provided that the relevant provisions of the Tax Act and the regulations thereunder remain unamended at the time that the Shares and Warrants are listed on a designated stock exchange for purpose of the Tax Act (which currently includes the TSX-V), the Shares, if and when listed on a designated stock exchange, and the Warrants, if and when listed on a designated stock exchange, will be qualified investments under the Tax Act and the regulations thereunder for trusts governed by registered retirement savings plans, registered retirement income funds, deferred profit sharing plans, registered education savings plans, registered disability savings plans and tax-free savings accounts.
+There can be no assurances that the Shares or Warrants will be listed on a designated stock exchange.